Hurricane Helene: United States

 Initial estimates suggested that insured losses could reach US$3–6 billion, according to reinsurance broker Gallagher Re; AM Best estimated losses in excess of US$5 billion.
 Later estimates by Moody's Analytics estimated that the damage could reach US$20–34 billion.
 AccuWeather estimated that the total damage and economic loss could cost anywhere from US$225–250 billion.
 At least four million people have lost power, according to the Omaha Public Power District.
 Agricultural damage is estimated at US$7 billion.
 Insured losses are expected to be lower than initially estimated due to standard home insurance policies not including flood insurance coverage, increased coverage restrictions by insurers, and hurricane deductibles.
 Helene caused 65 wind-related fatalities across the Southeastern United States, the most wind-related fatalities caused by a tropical cyclone in the Contiguous United States since at least 1963.

 On September 27, Delta Air Lines at Hartsfield–Jackson Atlanta International Airport issued travel waivers to people impacted by flight cancellations or delays.
 They also anticipated that there would be travel disruptions due to the force of Hurricane Helene, making it dangerous for airplanes to fly.
 There were 171 flight cancellations to and from Hartsfield–Jackson Atlanta International Airport, most of which were from Charlotte Douglas International Airport and Augusta Regional Airport.
 There were 489 flight delays, with most of those flight delays from Tampa International Airport, Augusta Regional Airport, and Jacksonville International Airport.
 These cancellations and delays included Delta Air Lines, Frontier Airlines, Spirit Airlines, WestJet, and many other airlines.

 A Baxter International manufacturing site in Marion, North Carolina, which produced 60% of the nation's sterile intravenous and kidney dialysis fluids for health facilities, was temporarily closed due to flood damage.
 The closure of the manufacturing site led to a shortage and rationing of IV fluids across hospitals across the country.
 The shutdown resulted in shortages of parenteral IV fluids through the end of 2024.

+Across six affected states, a total of 250 fatalities were recorded.
+North Carolina reported the highest amount, with 107 deaths recorded across the state.
+Buncombe County alone accounted for 43 of the total deaths in the state.
+Florida would report 34 fatalities, Georgia would report 37, and South Carolina would report 50.